 Email deliverability may not be the first thing you, as an email marketer think about when sending your email campaign, but it can have a huge effect on the success of your campaign.
-In this blog post, we identify the potential delivery problems you may be facing, and provide you with the tips you need to assess and overcome these challenges in order to increase your email marketing delivery rates.
+In this blog post, we identify the potential delivery problems you may be facing, and provide you with the tips you need to assess and overcome these challenges in order to understand how to imporve your email deliverability rates.

 Delivery and inbox placement: what’s the big deal?

 So you’ve worked really hard in developing your email’s content, perfecting that attention-grabbing subject line and nailing your imagery — but what use is that if your recipient never gets to see your masterpiece?
 According to email delivery experts, Return Path, the global inbox delivery rate in 2017 was 85% (Return Path 2018 Deliverability Benchmark Report).
 If you’re seeing results within this region, our tips can still help you in maintaining high delivery rates & data quality, and if your stats aren’t on par with the global average, then now’s the time to act.

 Your email recipients are hugely valuable.
 Even more so in the recent few years following the introduction of stringent data protection regulations across the globe.
 This shift in consumer-empowerment surrounding their own data and how it’s used puts even more pressure on your email campaigns to work as hard as possible for you.
 This makes getting into the inbox a hugely crucial step, so it’s time to really get to know your email deliverability.

 Your emails’ delivery rate refers to how many, or the percentage, of your email campaigns that are making it through the many twists and turns of ISP (Internet Service Provider) filters.
 If successful, your email campaigns are then delivered to your recipients — the inbox or the spam folder, whichever one it may be.
 But it doesn’t end at just your delivery rate.
 Further to this, your inbox placement rate measures the percentage of those delivered emails landing specifically in the inbox.